The Traditions – Culture and Ways found in Rwanda

 As you visit Rwanda and stay in various hotels – you will find the unique Imogongo Cow Dung Paintings hanging in Hotels and Lodges all over Rwanda.

-It is an old cultural traditions that has been practiced in the Village of Nyakarambi where cow dung paintings were done on the inside of houses to decorate them – today you can find Imogongo Tables, Mirrors, Wall hangings, even purses with a bit of Imogongo Cow Dung Art.
+It is an old cultural tradition that has been practiced in the Village of Nyakarambi where cow dung paintings were done on the inside of houses to decorate them – today you can find Imogongo Tables, Mirrors, Wall hangings, even purses with a bit of Imogongo Cow Dung Art.

 You can even take classes in the village in the Art of Imogongo.
 An art-form that almost died out due to modern paints, however after the Genocide the art was revived in its original form and is thriving today.